Tips to Improve Your Mile Run Time

 Rain, cold, dark, early in the day, late in the day—the more you train in similar conditions, the easier it will be for you to complete the race.

-If you’ve trained under a specific condition, you’ll know how to adapt and react.
-This is key especially during a race as weather may be predicted as good, but the day of the race, it may start raining or be colder.
+This is the key especially during a race as weather may be predicted as good, but the day of the race, it may start raining or be colder.

-Part of mental preparation/mind hacking is physical preparation within a variety of conditions.
 The more you replicate them, the less apt you are to start thinking negatively.

 TIP #16: ADAPT YOUR TRAINING TO YOUR AVAILABLE TOOLS